BI SQL Editorby GRAP https://github.com/OCA/reporting-engine , Odoo Community Association (OCA) https://github.com/OCA/reporting-engine

 You can switch to ‘Pie’ chart or ‘Line Chart’ as any report,

 Bugs are tracked on GitHub Issues.
 In case of trouble, please check there if your issue has already been reported.
-If you spotted it first, help us smash it by providing detailed and welcomed feedback.
+If you spotted it first, help us smashing it by providing a detailed and welcomed feedback.